Porges/ways-to-play/src/games/pigeon-lottery/index.md

 <!-- excerpt -->

 In European sources, the game is often referred to as simply “the Chinese lottery”.
 The transliteration of the game is usually given as “<span class="aka">pak-a-poo</span>” (most common in New Zealand) or “<span class="aka">pak-a(h)-pu</span>” (most common in Australia).
 In London (particularly centered around the Chinese community in Pennyfields, Poplar) it was referred to as “puk-a-pu” or “puk-a-poo”, and in South Africa “pa-ka-pu”.[@TheBantuInTheCity p.
 423] Other variants are “pak-a-peu”,[@PakAPeuAtLawrence] “puck-a-pu”, “pukka-poo”, or “pac-a-poo”.
-In Macau it is given with the Portugeuse romanization of “<span lang="pt" class="aka">pacapio</span>”, which remains standard in current usage (previous terms include <span lang="pt">p’u-pio</span>[@ACidadeMaisPitoresca]).
+In Macau it is given with the Portuguese romanization of “<span lang="pt" class="aka">pacapio</span>”, which remains standard in current usage (previous terms include <span lang="pt">p’u-pio</span>[@ACidadeMaisPitoresca]).
 In the USA it was at first referred to as “<span class="aka">boc hop bu</span>”[@NYTimes18870127] before picking up a variety of the other names mentioned above, as well as “Bock Ka Pian”,[@WhatTheHeathenPlays] but in Hawaiʻi it was referred to as “<span class="aka">pakapio</span>”.[@Pakapio]

 While the specifics vary, the play of the game is simple: each player purchases one or more tickets upon which they mark some set of characters out of the